puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 `tmpdir`: The directory to copy and execute temporary files.

+## Docker transport configuration options

+*The Docker transport is experimental as the capabilities and role of the Docker API may change*

+`tmpdir`: The directory to upload and execute temporary files on the target.

+`service-url`: URL of the Docker host used for API requests.
+Defaults to local via a unix socket at `unix:///var/docker.sock`.

+`service-options`: A hash of options to configure the Docker connection.
+Only necessary if using a non-default URL.
+See https://github.com/swipely/docker-api for supported options.

 ## Log file configuration options

 Capture the results of your plan runs in a log file.